rubenwardy/minetest_modding_book/_en/map/storage.md

 Tables must be converted to strings before they can be stored.
 Minetest offers two formats for doing this: Lua and JSON.

-The Lua method tends to be a lot faster and exactly matches the format Lua uses for tables.
-JSON is a more standard format and is better structured, and so is well suited when you need to exchange information with another program.
+The Lua method tends to be a lot faster and matches the format Lua uses for tables, while JSON is a more standard format, is better structured, and is well suited when you need to exchange information with another program.

 ```lua
 local data = { username = "player1", score = 1234 }